- bent (n.1)

 - bent (n.2)

-- "stiff grass," Old English beonet, from West Germanic *binut- "rush, marsh grass" (cognates: Old Saxon binet, Old High German binuz, German Binse "rush, reed"), which is of unknown origin.
+- "stiff grass," Old English beonet, from West Germanic *binut- "rush, marsh grass" (source also of Old Saxon binet, Old High German binuz, German Binse "rush, reed"), which is of unknown origin.
 An obsolete word, but surviving in place names (such as Bentley, from Old English Beonet-leah; Bentham).

 The verdure of the plain lies buried deep